Adult Protection Services

 Juvenile Perpetrators of Sexual Offenses - Non-Familial

-- Callers will be encouraged to contact the parents of the perpetrator and the police.
+- Callers will be encouraged to contact parents of the perpetrator and the police.

-- If the police have not been notified of an act that if committed by an adult, would constitute a criminal offense, Child Protection will notify them.
+- If police have not been notified of an act that if committed by an adult, would be a criminal offense, Child Protection notifies them.

-- If there is reason to believe the perpetrator is a victim of sexual abuse (or has been within the last 3 years) an abuse assessment will be conducted.
+- If there is reason to believe a perpetrator is a sexual abuse victim, or has been in the last 3 years, an abuse assessment is conducted.

-Following the report that a minor has given birth to a child, the minor mother will be contacted and an assessment made of the plans for herself and her child.
-Reports of a minor mom under age 16 married and/or not living in parental home will be assessed as neglect by CPS.
+Reports of a minor mom under 16 married and/or not living in parental home will be assessed as neglect by CPS.

 Children's Mental Health

-This program is designed to assist children with severe emotional disabilities and their families to plan, access, and coordinate needed mental health services.
+This program assists children with severe emotional disabilities and their families to plan, access, and coordinate mental health services.
 Criteria are as follows:

-- Current diagnostic assessment completed by a mental health professional within 90 days of the referral.
-This assessment must include a DSM-IV mental health diagnosis and a current CGAS rating at 40 or below which is supported by documentation of specific behaviors.
-We do not accept a GAF rating.
+- Current diagnostic assessment completed by a mental health professional within 90 days of referral.
+This assessment must include a DSM-IV mental health diagnosis and a current CGAS rating at 40 or below, supported by documentation of specific behaviors.
+We do not accept GAF ratings.

-- Documentation of previous treatment efforts in the community should be included as well as a statement that the child's problems have been at this level for one year, or, if no intervention is provided that these problems are likely to continue at this level for one year.
+- Documentation of previous treatment efforts should be included along with a statement that the child's problems have been at this level for one year, or if no intervention is provided these problems are likely to continue at this level for one year.

 Children with Developmental Disabilities

 A child with a developmental disability (IQ of 70 or below) or related condition will be assessed for services.
-A child has a "related condition" if they have a severe, chronic disability that is:
+A child has a "related condition" if they have a severe, chronic disability:

-- Attributable to cerebral palsy, epilepsy, autism, or any other condition other than mental illness found to be closely related to developmental disabilities, because the condition results in impairment of general intellectual functioning or adaptive behavior similar to that of persons with developmental disabilities and requires similar treatment or services.
+- Attributable to cerebral palsy, epilepsy, autism, or any condition other than mental illness, found to be closely related to developmental disabilities.
+The condition results in impairment of intellectual functioning or adaptive behavior similar to persons with developmental disabilities and requires similar treatment or services.

-- Results in substantial functional limitations in three or more of the following areas of major life activities: Self-care, understanding and use of language, learning, mobility, self-direction or capacity for independent living.
+- Resulting in substantial functional limitations in at least three major life activities areas: Self-care, understanding and use of language, learning, mobility, self-direction, or independent living capacity.

-- A person with a physical disability, which meets the functional limitation above.
+- A person with a physical disability, which meets above functional limitations.